IBC / TWIST BSB – Fall 2012 Newsletter

 The contact person is the Corporate BNP Paribas Relationship Manager.

-“Citi currently provides TWIST BSB-formatted reporting to clients for its locations in Western Europe, Asia and North America.
-We expect to begin testing of reporting for remaining Europe, Middle East and Africa regions with pilot clients in the Fourth Quarter.”
+“Citi currently provides TWIST BSB-formatted reporting to clients for its locations in the USA, Canada, Western Europe, Asia and for majority of the countries in the CEEMEA (Central and Eastern Europe, Middle East and Africa) region.
+We expect to begin testing of TWIST BSB reporting in LATAM region with pilot clients in the First Quarter of 2013.”

-We are providing fee information on accounts in 9 countries – Denmark, Sweden, Norway, Finland, Poland, Germany, UK, Ireland and Northern Ireland – all countries in the same file and included a country specification.
+We are providing fee information on accounts in 9 countries – Denmark, Sweden, Norway, Finland, Poland, Germany, UK, Ireland and Northern Ireland – all countries in the same file, including a country specification.

-Danske Bank is sending out the TWIST BSB XML file on a monthly basis and can add new customers with only 5 banking days of notice.
+Danske Bank transmit the TWIST BSB XML file on a monthly basis and can add new customers with only 5 banking days of notice.
 Danske Bank send the files STP through all our electronic channels e.g. SWIFT for Corporates, direct communication lines e.g. FTP, Electronic Banking etc.

-“Intesa Sanpaolo Group supports the TWIST BSB Standard for reporting bank fees”
+“Intesa Sanpaolo supports the TWIST BSB Standard for reporting bank fees.”

 Previously Lloyds TSB said: “Lloyds TSB are about to undertake a major internal project where it will seek to migrate all charging processes from legacy systems to a single charging system.
 This project is due to start in Q1 2011 with intended delivery in 2012 post Lloyds TSB and HBOS integration.
 Delivery of customer charging data via BSB format is one of the intended outputs that this project will deliver.”